WINNER! Next Generation Indie Book Award for Women’s Nonfiction 2022

 — Kirkus Reviews

-timely and provocative ... fascinating examination of the ‘herstories’ of the ‘shortlisted sisters’ ... well written, logically organized, and thoroughly researched exploration
+timely and provocative ... well written, logically organized, and thoroughly researched exploration

 — Law & Society Review

-Stunningly original in its focus and its careful research, Shortlisted is beautifully written and an important addition to the literature about the Supreme Court, the process of nominating justices, and the role of gender in American law.
+Stunningly original in its focus and its careful research, Shortlisted is beautifully written and an important addition to the literature about the Supreme Court.

 — Erwin Chemerinsky, Dean and Jesse H. Choper Distinguished Professor of Law, University of California, Berkeley School of Law